 In the context of reading practice, we suggest that students who have not previously put much time or effort into reading could still reap notable benefits by starting today—especially if they start applying themselves to a wide variety of reading materials within their ZPD.
 The combination of ZPD, diversified texts, and effort all help students to get more out of every minute they spend reading, with the potential to fuel greater gains and higher achievement.

 We’ve now set our students up for accelerated reading gains.
 We’ve set aside at least 15 minutes every day for reading practice.
 We’re encouraging students to read books that are in their zone of proximal development.
-We’ve given students access to a wide range of texts, including books, and we’re making sure students can take those texts home for after-school reading.
+We’ve given students access to a wide range of texts, including books, and we’re making sure students can use those texts at home for after-school reading.
 We’ve told students how important effort is and are motivating them to try their best when reading.

 (For more information on motivation and its impact on reading achievement, see the fifth entry in this series.)

 But how do we know growth is actually happening without waiting for midyear or end-of-year testing?
 Obviously, nonstop testing is not an option.
 Thankfully, there is a way to monitor high-quality reading practice—a reliable indicator of growth that’s quick and easy for both students and educators—and it’s the topic of our next blog post.

 To read the next post in this series, click the banner below.